 Robert Hass is a poet, a critic, and a translator.

-His poetry stems from California history, ecology, and politics, and his verse shows a meticulous concern with both substance and sound.
-Hass is the author of four books of poetry: Field Guide (1973), Praise (1979), Human Wishes (1989), and Sun Under Wood: New Poems (1997).
-His interest in the theory of prosody led him to write a book of essays entitled Twentieth Century Pleasures: Prose on Poetry (1984).
-He also has collaborated in the translation of six volumes of poetry by Czeslaw Milosz: The Separate Notebooks (1984), Unattainable Earth (1986), The Collected Poems (1988), Provinces (1991), Facing the River: New Poems (1995), and A Second Space (2004), as well as a volume of classic Japanese haiku: The Essential Haiku: Versions of Bashåo, Buson, and Issa (1994).
+His poetry is rooted in California history and ecology, and his verse shows a meticulous concern with both substance and sound.
+Hass is the author of four books of poetry—Field Guide (1973), Praise (1979), Human Wishes (1989), and Sun Under Wood: New Poems (1997)—and a book of essays entitled Twentieth Century Pleasures: Prose on Poetry (1984).
+He also has collaborated in the translation of six volumes of poetry by Czeslaw Milosz, The Separate Notebooks (1984), Unattainable Earth (1986), The Collected Poems (1988), Provinces (1991), Facing the River: New Poems (1995), and A Second Space (2004), as well as a volume of classic Japanese haiku: The Essential Haiku: Versions of Bashåo, Buson, and Issa (1994).

 Hass is a professor of English at the University of California, Berkeley.

 Hass received a B.A.
 (1963) from St. Mary’s College of California and an M.A.
 (1965) and a Ph.D.
 (1971) from Stanford University.